11 May 2012 - Case #241

 Website news:

 (1) Our Feature Page for the month highlights Computer software and systems, and includes Milestone Medical and Voicebrook.
-Also check out our new monthly Mystery Image, on the right side of the Home Page.

 (3) The Table of Contents of our Stains chapter now includes all 360 stains / biomarkers described in the chapter.
 The CD Markers chapter contains an additional 260 markers.
-We update these pages regularly, but let us know of any new markers we should include or other changes we should make.
+We update these pages regularly but let us know of any new markers we should include or other changes we should make.

-Case of the Week #241
+Case #241

-Clinical History:
+Clinical history:

 A 30 year old Asian woman presented with painless vulval swelling for the past 7 months.
-Clinically, it was diagnosed as a Bartholins cyst.
+Clinically, it was diagnosed as a Bartholin cyst.
 At excision, the swelling was 2 cm, circumscribed and firm.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Angiomyofibroblastoma
+Diagnosis: Angiomyofibroblastoma

 Immunostains